 This document is a ‘Letters Patent of Nobility’ from the God of Marriage, Hymen (Hÿmenäus), made by friends and colleagues of the groom as a joke (and possibly part of the Best Man’s speech), for the marriage on 20 Aug 1797 of Traugott David Rosentreter and Johanne Louisa Caroline Rauschard in Ansbach, Baravia, Germany.

 The Foundation decided to adopt the crest shown within this document as our logo (in the absence of a ‘real and verifiable’ coat of arms), and thought the humour was fitting.
 The document has been purchased and gifted to the Foundation and forms part of the collection.

-Note: Traugott David Rosentreter was a Lawyer and Government Councillor at Ansbach in Bavaria, at the time when Frederick William II was King of Prussia, Prince Elector of Brandenburg and Sovereign Prince of the Canton of Neuchâtel (via the Orange-Nassau inheritance of his grandfather).
+Note: Traugott David Rosentreter was a Lawyer and Government Councillor at Ansbach in Bavaria, and eventually Privy Councillor, to Frederick William II who was King of Prussia, Prince Elector of Brandenburg and Sovereign Prince of the Canton of Neuchâtel (via the Orange-Nassau inheritance of his grandfather).

 Surprisingly, for such a notable Rosentreter, we know very little about his family.
 It is highly likely though that he was part of the merchant and trader Aschersleben family that we can trace back to the 1500’s.
-We know so far that his father was Gottfried and that he and Johanne had six children (and a total of only 18 documented descendants so far):
+We know so far that his father was Gottfried and that he and Johanne had six children (and a total of only 18 documented Rosentreter descendants so far):

 - Albertina Charl Elisabetha * 17 Aug 1798

 - Elias Carolina Friede * 3 Jan 1800

 - Carl Georg Wilhelm Traugott * 30 Sep 1802 +31 Jan 1880

 - Carl Georg Friedrich Heinrich * 7 Feb 1805